If you love lobster thermidor you will love this version made with poor man's lobster at a fraction of the cost!

 Bon appétit!

-FAQs
+🤔 FAQs

 Although it is a fish with a central backbone and not a shellfish like lobster, it doesn't have any fiddly bones.
-The flesh is quite meaty and doesn't flake, so it's easy to cook too.
+It's really simple to bone the fish in only a minute.

 The term refers to French word relating to heat and also the 11th month of the year in the French revolutionary calendar.
 However, some sources believe that the dish is named in honour of a play called Thermidor or that it was named by Napolean.